iamseeley/tseeley.com/content/posts/web-analytics-strategies.md

 ### my approach (no cookies)

-my approach uses a javascript-based tracking method that collects site url, path, referrer, browser user agent, os, screen size, language, and a generic "unknown" country, sending this data to the server without using cookies, uids, or fingerprinting. this method respects the "do not track" setting and avoids persistent identifiers while collecting useful analytics data.
+my approach uses a javascript-based tracking method that collects site url, path, referrer, browser user agent, os, screen size, language, and a generic "unknown" country, sending this data to the server without using cookies, uids, or fingerprinting. this method respects the "do not track" setting and avoids persistent identifiers.

 ```javascript
 // my web analytics script